 Niblock had other ideas.

-Niblock, a redshirt sophomore, attended both summer school sessions and was a regular during the Seminoles' voluntary conditioning workouts.
-He lost fat and added muscle, registering personal-best numbers in the team's performance testing.
+Instead, Niblock has attended both school summer sessions and been a regular during the Seminoles' voluntary conditioning workouts.